 If the height of the deck or landing is 4m or more above the surface below, then the balustrading should be constructed of solid panels or appropriately spaced vertical members (for example, a horizontal bottom rail at 125mm, a middle rail at 760mm and top horizontal rail at 1000mm with 125mm spacing between each vertical).

 In order to comply with requirements, wire balustrading does have other criteria it must meet (NCC 2019 BCA Vol 2, Part 3.9.2.5) including wire diameter, tension, spacing of wires (maximum of 100mm), posts spacing and more.
-Professionals installers have the specialist equipment required to measure things like wire tension.
+Professional installers have the specialist equipment required to measure things like wire tension.

-What are Australian Standards for balustrade strength, including glass balustrades?
+What are Australian Standards for Balustrade Strength, Including Glass Balustrades?

 The NCC 2019 BCA covers the materials and methods and any Australian Standards that apply in the construction of balustrading, including the manner in which it is affixed to the trafficable area.
 Ultimately, the intent of the Australian regulations, codes and standards is to protect the safety of users.
 Whether the balustrade, railing or other barrier is constructed of wood, metal, wire, glass or another material, they must be capable of resisting the forces that would be expected to be placed on them such as people leaning against them, strong winds or the load of a person falling against them.

-AS/NZS 1170.1 requires balustrades or barriers to be capable of withstanding a 0.6kN point load (eg a person falling onto the barrier) and the handrail to withstand a distributed load of 0.4kN applied inward, outward or downward (eg: leaning on the barrier).
+AS/NZS 1170.1 requires balustrades or barriers to be capable of withstanding a 0.6kN point load (e.g. a person falling onto the barrier) and the handrail to withstand a distributed load of 0.4kN applied inward, outward or downward (e.g. leaning on the barrier).

 All glass balustrades must comply with Australian Standard AS 1288: Glass in Buildings – Selection and Installation.
-Whilst all glass balustrading must be made from Grade A Safety Glass, the installation environment (ie height, load and forces it will be subject to etc) will affect the exact specifications such as size, thickness and method of installation allowable.
+Whilst all glass balustrading must be made from Grade A Safety Glass, the installation environment (i.e. height, load and forces it will be subject to, etc.) will affect the exact specifications such as size, thickness and method of installation allowable.
 Glass balustrading now requires an interlinking handrail to be installed on all structural glass balustrading where it is providing a barrier for a height of 1m or more.

 As discussed above, horizontal wire balustrading is covered by the NCC 2019 BCA Vol 2, Part 3.9.0.5.
 Importantly, the many specifications are designed to ensure that the wire safe load limit is not exceeded, which could lead to catastrophic failure of the wire system.